C tactile afferent

 C tactile afferents are nerve receptors in mammalian skin that generally respond to nonpainful stimulation such as light touch.
-For this reason they are classified as ‘low-threshold mechanoreceptors’.
+For this reason they are classified as 'low-threshold mechanoreceptors'.
 As group C nerve fibers, they are unmyelinated and have slow conduction velocities.
 They are mostly associated with the sensation of pleasant touch, though they may also mediate some forms of pain.
 CT afferents were discovered by Åke Vallbo using the technique of microneurography.

 Low-threshold C mechanoreceptors

 C tactile (CT) neurons are a class of low-threshold C neurons that innervate the human skin.
 In animals, these neurons are referred to as C low-threshold mechanoreceptors (C-LTMRs).
 CT neurons belong to a group C nerve fibers; these are unmyelinated, and have slow conduction velocities.
-CT afferents were discovered by Åke Vallbo using the technique of microneurography.

 Structure and location

-In humans, using microneurography, CT neurons have been found in the hairy skin.
+Using microneurography, CT neurons have been found in the hairy skin of humans.
 In animals, these neurons have been genetically labelled and visualized with their relative patterns of axonal endings in hairy skin and in the spinal cord.
-In the rodent hairy skin, out of the three, two hair follicle sub-types (awl/auchene, and zigzag) have been found to be innervated by C-LTMRs in combination with other LTMRs.
+Out of the three, two hair follicle subtypes (awl, auchene, and zigzag) have been found to be innervated by C-LTMRs in combination with other LTMRs in the rodent hairy skin.
 C-LTMRs also seem to exist in the rat glabrous skin (see [5]).
-This author provided direct electrophysiological existence of a rare population of C-LTMRs in glabrous skin of the rat hindpaw.
+This author provided direct electrophysiological existence of a rare population of C-LTMRs in glabrous skin of the rat hind paw.
 There is also indirect evidence for the presence of this population of primary afferent neurons in the mouse and other species (For references, see [5]).

 In humans, new psychophysical data suggests that CT neurons may also be present in the glabrous skin, but it might be that they have different biochemical and structural characteristics to the ones found in the hairy skin.
-In animals, they have been found electrophysiologically in the glabrous skin of the rat hindpaw, supporting the evidence of their existence in glabrous skin.
+They have been found electrophysiologically in the glabrous skin of the rat hind paw, supporting the evidence of their existence in glabrous skin.